tomy2105/KnowledgeNotes/cloud/google.md

 Cannot stop a VM with a local SSD via the gcloud CLI or the console, can shut down a VM from inside the guest operating system (OS), **but data is lost**!!!

+Typical usage:
+- Flash-optimized databases
+- Hot caching layer for analytics
+- Application scratch disk

 More info [here](https://cloud.google.com/compute/docs/disks/local-ssd).

 ### Database and Data Analytics

 For structured data choose:
-- if workload is analytics:
+- if workload is analytical:
   - choose **Cloud Bigtable** if need updates or low latency
   - or **BigQuery** otherwise
 - if not analytics then: